 - Preheat the oven to 350°F / 177°C/ Gas Mark 4

-- Cream - In a bowl of a stand mixer with the paddle attachment on medium speed, cream together the butter and sugar until light and fluffy.
-Pro tip - you can also use a large mixing bowl with a whisk or wooden spoon.½ cup Unsalted Butter, ⅔ cup Sugar
+- Cream – In a bowl of a stand mixer with the paddle attachment on medium speed, cream together the butter and sugar until light and fluffy.
+Pro tip – you can also use a large mixing bowl with a whisk or wooden spoon.½ cup Unsalted Butter, ⅔ cup Sugar

-- Dry ingredients - Add the almond flour, desiccated coconut, poppy seeds, and salt.1 cup Desiccated coconut, ½ cup Almond flour, 1 tsp Black poppy seeds or toasted caraway seeds, ½ tsp Salt
+- Dry ingredients – Add the almond flour, desiccated coconut, poppy seeds, and salt.1 cup Desiccated coconut, ½ cup Almond flour, 1 tsp Black poppy seeds or toasted caraway seeds, ½ tsp Salt

-- Consistency - Add the vanilla extract and almond extract.
+- Consistency – Add the vanilla extract and almond extract.
 Combine well.
-If necessary, one to two tablespoon of water or milk if the mixture is too dry.
-Pro tip - the dough must be able to shape into a ball but not too wet or it will spread.1 tsp Vanilla extract, ¼ tsp Almond extract
+If necessary, one to two tbsp of water or milk if the mixture is too dry.
+Pro tip – the dough must be able to shape into a ball but not too wet or it will spread.1 tsp Vanilla extract, ¼ tsp Almond extract

 - Bake – Bake in the preheated oven for 15 to 20 minutes or until lightly golden around the edges.